 We do not place cats that are best suited to be house pets and we do not place kittens under the age of four months as barn cats unless they are feral/semi-feral.

 The commitment or ability to keep the cat(s) confined indoors in a stall, building or crate for a minimum of 2 to 4 weeks to acclimate them to their new environment.

 A secure, dry barn or building for shelter with a heat source.

 A constant supply of dry food and fresh water.

 There may be a requirement to place two cats at the same location.
 This will be based on a case by case basis, dependent on the cats we have in care and their requirements.

 As a non-profit organization we appreciate a donation to cover the cost of the spay/neuter surgery, vaccinations and tattoo.
-Our cost averages $200 per cat, and we suggest a nominal adoption donation of $50 to $100.
+Our cost averages $200 per cat, and we suggest a nominal adoption donation of $25 – $50 or more.